Graduate programs in business

 - Evening classes permit students to continue full-time employment.

-Three institutions affiliated with the Mennonite Education Agency – Bluffton University, Eastern Mennonite University in Virginia, and Goshen College in Indiana – have joined forces to launch "The Collaborative MBA" to shape "transformative leaders."
+Three institutions affiliated with the Mennonite Education Agency – Bluffton University, Eastern Mennonite University in Virginia and Goshen College in Indiana – have joined forces to launch an Online MBA to shape "transformative leaders."

 "We're interested in developing authentic leaders who understand that personal, business, organizational, and community existence and success are tied to the sustainability of local and global systems," said George Lehman, director of the graduate programs in business at Bluffton.